scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The SciPy Code of Conduct Committee, and the SciPy Steering Committee (if involved), are obligated to maintain confidentiality with regard to the reporter of an incident.
+The SciPy Code of Conduct Committee, and the SciPy Steering Committee (if involved), are obligated to protect the identity of the reporter, and to treat the content of complaints with confidentiality (unless discussed with the reporter).

 The process for acting on any received code of conduct violation report at a high level (for all but the most severe cases) will be: